The Fruits Basket Season 3 release date has officially been confirmed by FUNimation to be on April 5, 2021, the Spring 2021 anime season.

 A “cour” is a three-month TV broadcasting unit based on the physical seasons, and anime seasons usually have between 10 to 13 episodes per cour.

-The number of episodes for Fruits Basket Season 3 is uncertain.
-In the past, some have attempted to make an educated guess based on previous comments by Fruits Basket English dub voice actor Eric Vale, but it turns out he may have been inaccurate.
+Based on the official website’s Blu-Ray/DVD page, the number of episodes for Fruits Basket Season 3 is 13 in total.
+In the past, some have attempted to make an educated guess based on previous comments by Fruits Basket English dub voice actor Eric Vale.

 During a May 2019 interview at Anime Central 2019, Vale said FUNimation had brought back the original English voice cast, and most of them were present at the event to promote the new Fruits Basket anime.